-Although academic interest in American Sign Language (ASL) began in the 1960s, one of the original goals of the National Association of the Deaf (NAD), founded in 1880, was the preservation of ASL.
+Sign languages have existed among deaf people in the United States since colonial times.
+With the founding of the American School for the Deaf in 1817, American Sign Language (ASL) began to standardize and spread through the network of schools for the deaf established across the United States.
+One of the original goals of the National Association of the Deaf (NAD), founded in 1880, was the preservation of ASL.
 Among NAD's earliest projects was to use the then new technology of motion pictures to record for posterity samples of ASL.
 NAD sought to preserve samples of oratory styles common to that period of time in recognition of their historical value.
 The quotation above is taken from the best known of these films, featuring George W. Veditz, the 7th President of NAD, giving a speech on the cultural and historical value that Deaf people place on ASL.
-The topic of this speech, "The Preservation of Sign Language", demonstrates that ASL embodies the rich cultural and historical tradition of Deaf people in America.
+The topic of this speech, "The Preservation of Sign Language," demonstrates that ASL embodies the rich cultural and historical tradition of deaf people in America.
 Storytelling, folk traditions and respect for the language have long been core values of Deaf people and Deaf culture.